justmoon/pakdf/PAKDF.md

 Another option for ultimate long term security would be the use of storage providers who promise to securely dispose of data on demand or after a certain date.
 This could be implemented using a threshold based redundant storage scheme.

+## Advanced Security

+Modern login systems often employ more advanced rules to protect user accounts.
+For example, login attempts from an unexpected geolocation may trigger additional security checks.

+In principle we can implement such measures in a PAKDF scheme, with the caveat that we have to meet two extra challenges:

+* The entropy servers would need to collect extra information, most notably a value to distinguish users, such as a username.
+We do not believe this makes a big difference since for security purposes we should assume usernames to be publically known anyway.

+  Other values may be more sensitive such as the user's email address and cell phone number and users may not wish to share them with a set of authentication servers.

+* Since we are dealing with multiple servers instead of one, it may seem cumbersome to pass extra verification with each of them.
+However, if these steps are standardized, the client could hide much of this complexity.

 ## Storing the Authentication Package

 The authentication package is public and may therefore be stored in one or more databases, indexed by a globally unique key such as a username or email address.